cdgn-coding/gulp-deamdify/readme.md

 });
 ```

-## Constraints notes
+## Notes

 * It transverses the dependency tree to properly order the code.
-* It expects no circular dependencies
+* It expects no circular dependencies.
-* It expects that all files from gulp.src contain all submodules
+* It expects that the files from *gulp.src* contain all submodules.
-* More than one define can be found in one file, but it's pretty recommended to use one define per file
+* More than one *define* can be found in one file, but it's recommended to use one define per file
-* Only handles one file which makes a require([...] function(...) {...}) call
+* Only handles one file that does a *require* call, the other files must do *define* calls

 ## Contribute

-Feel free to post an issue if you feel like or fork
+Feel free to fork or post and issue if you feel like.

 ## License